CentreForUltrasonicEngineering/Dziewierz-wave-equation-demo/README.md

 In this version, there is two materials: material 1 to the left of the red line, and material 2 to the right of the red line.

 This script could be easily modified to support arbitrary material, arbitrary meshing e.t.c - but it is not the point of this work.
-Here I do not want to replicate what PZFlex does - rather, obtain a basic understanding of what PZFlex does.
+Here I do not want to replicate what PZFlex does - rather, obtain a basic feel of what PZFlex does and what are the consequences of crossing the Courant limits.

 ====